 Software

-During my studies, I learned Wolfram Mathematica, which has become my favorite tool for computational tasks of any kind.
-I was also interested in languages like Haskell and Prolog.
+During my studies, I discovered Wolfram Mathematica, which quickly became my favorite tool for computational work of any kind.
+Along the way, I also explored languages like Prolog and Haskell.

 During my first postdoc, I learned to touch type (see my TypeRacer) and became a committed Neovim user, even contributing to some plugins in Lua.

-After that, I worked as a software engineer on large-scale distributed systems, picking up full stack engineering (Go, PostgreSQL/Oracle, React) and a bit of DevOps (Kubernetes, Datadog, Nix, Azure).
-I wrote all the production code in Neovim, had a keyboard-centric system running all tools in the CLI, and organized myself using vimwiki.
+After that, I worked as a software engineer on large-scale distributed systems for a while, picking up full stack engineering (Go, PostgreSQL/Oracle, React) and some DevOps tooling (Kubernetes, Datadog, Nix, Azure).
+I wrote all production code in Neovim—without exception—ran a keyboard-centric CLI workflow, and organized everything through vimwiki.

-I then moved into research software engineering at the Wolfram Institute where I decided to drop my customized environment and go with Apple products and macOS with the default settings.
-It was hard to drop the nerdy identity but eventually a big relief, as I gained freedom and more time to research and explore without thinking of a workflow.
+When I moved into research software engineering at the Wolfram Institute, I made a deliberate choice to drop my customized environment and adopt Apple products and macOS with their default settings.
+Letting go of the nerdy identity was surprisingly difficult, but ultimately a relief.
+I gained more time and mental space to research and explore what matters without thinking about workflows or sharpening tools.

-That said, if I ever went back to production software engineering, I would happily return to the Neovim + vimwiki + CLI setup.
+That said, if I ever returned to production software engineering, I would happily go back to the Neovim + vimwiki + CLI setup.

 Projects